vikrampawar88/Advanced_Regression_Predict_House_Prices/README.md

 # Linear Regression to understand factors affecting demand of Bike Sharing
-> In this project we are focused on building the linear regression model to understand the factors affecting demand for shared bikes in American market for BoomBikes to better cater to people'e demand of shared bikes after end of quarantine situation across nation due to Covid-19 so they can stand out from other service providers and make huge profits.
+> In this project we are focused on building the advanced regression model using regularisation to understand the variables which are significant in predicting the price of a house & how well those variables describe the price of a house which will then be used by the management to manipulate strategy as per price variation with variables.

 ## Table of Contents